Refractive Lens Exchange in Portland, OR

 Rather than have focal points etched into the lens as in multifocal IOLs, the Vivity IOL has extended focal ranges.
 It gives you a field of clear vision with elongated focal points.

-This elongation is different than standard focal points, which are set to one distance.
+This elongation differs from standard focal points, which are set to a single distance.
 Set focal points like this also split the light entering your eye.

 Splitting light can cause small gaps in your vision.
 The Vivity IOL uses something called X-Wave technology to avoid these gaps.